Florence "Pancho" Barnes By Women Fly

 One of aviation's most colorful characters.

-Design prints on Bella, slim fit v-neck t-shirt.
+Design prints on the back of Bella, slim fit v-neck t-shirt.
 Made from high quality cotton from a trusted brand.
 Runs slightly longer than regular shirts.
 We recommend ordering at least one size up as Bella products run smaller than other brands.

 5.8 oz., 100% combed ringspun cotton